FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-07-23-lena-zavaroni-and-music-bbc-one-wales.md

 subtitle: The Specific Episode Remains Unidentified
 description: Regional broadcast where episode details are currently unknown.
 post_description: BBC One Wales aired Lena Zavaroni and Music on 23 July 1979 at 19:15.
 The specific episode remains unidentified due to incomplete archive records from the BBC.
-categories: [BBC-One, Lena-Zavaroni-and-Music, Dougie-Squires, OnThisDay23July]
+categories: [BBC One, Lena Zavaroni and Music, Dougie Squires, OnThisDay23July]
 last_modified_at: 23 July 2025
 ---